Skip to main content

 Not sure where to find paneer?
 In India, we can purchase fresh paneer from local street markets, but I know in other parts of the world this is definitely not the case!
 Some grocery stores have it, but if you can’t find it then you can look at a local South Asian grocery store.
 If you don’t have a South Asian grocer near you, then you can definitely make Fresh Homemade Paneer!
 It can be a little time consuming, but if you plan it out properly, you’ll have super soft paneer that’s ready for an epic vegetarian burger!
 While I usually buy my paneer from the store for the sake of convenience, I do have to admit that homemade paneer is definitely worth it because it is extremely soft!!
 I’ve never used it in a burger but I can imagine how delicious it would be!

-Something I love about this paneer burger recipe is that it’s quite quick to make!
+Something I love about this burger recipe is that it’s quite quick to make!
 We don’t really need to marinate our paneer, just heat up your oil as you coat the patty with the breading mixture.
 It will fry pretty fast too!
 You’ll have an awesome vegetarian burger ready right before your eyes, and trust me, you’ll want to make this again and again!
 I’m sure this will become your new favourite, and you’ll never think of veggie burgers as boring again!
 I have to thank McDonald’s India for making veggie burgers so much fun!

-Ingredients for the tastiest Paneer Burger
+Ingredients for the Tastiest Paneer Patty Burger

-For the the paneer Patty
+For the Paneer Patty

 • Paneer